refaqtor/nimetry/README.md

 # Nimetry - Plotting in Pure Nim

-This is a huge *WIP*, and as such, will be changing frequently.
+This is a huge *WIP*, and as such will be changing frequently.

 ## Example